SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     (a tuple of two elements: a status with predefined values from an Enum_ as "idle","busy","error", and a describing text).

-    .. table:: preliminary assignment of status codes
+    .. table:: assignment of status codes

          ============ ============== =========================================
           statuscode   variant name   Meaning
          ============ ============== =========================================
+            0           DISABLED      Module is not enabled
-          100           IDLE          Module is not doing anything 200           WARN          signalling IDLE, something may not be alright, though it is not a problem (yet) 300           BUSY          Module is performing some action 400           ERROR         Module is in an error state, something turned out to be a problem.
+          100           IDLE          Module is not performing any action 200           WARN          The same as IDLE, but something may not be alright, though it is not a problem (yet) 300           BUSY          Module is performing some action 400           ERROR         Module is in an error state, something turned out to be a problem.
          ============ ============== =========================================

+    Codes 1 to 99, codes of the form x0y and codes above 499 are reserved for future use by the standard.
+    Code 401 (Name: UNKNOWN) is a predefined value for ERROR, its meaning is: the SEC node can not (yet) determine the status.

     .. admonition:: Remark

         it is proposed to add additional states (starting,